scmacdon/AWSTracker/Readme.md

 After a user logs into the system, they can perform these tasks:

-+ Enter a new item into the system
++ Enter a new item into the system.
-+ View all active items
++ View all active items.
 + View archived items that have been completed.
-+ Modify active items
++ Modify active items.
 + Send a report to an email recipient.

 The following illustration shows the new item section of the application.